Tech-Sec/InfoG/README.md

 Option 2 gives you the country name, city, gps coordinates and much more about an ip address.

-Option 3 just gives you the country and service provider of aa specific mobile number.
+Option 3 just gives you the country and service provider of aa specific mobile number.\
+Enter yor phone number with the country code. eg: +1xxxxxxxxxxxx

 **FOR EDUCATIONAL PURPOSES ONLY**